-IBIZA - CALA d'HORT - ES BOLDADO - (POST 1)
+IBIZA - SANT JOSEP - CALA d'HORT - ES BOLDADO - POST 1

-ES BOLDADO Michelin Plate IIO
+ES BOLDADO Michelin Guide

-This review contains three different trips to Restaurante Es Boldado in Cala d'hort.
+This review contains three different trips to Restaurante Es Boldado in Cala d’Hort.

-Restaurante Es Boldado is situated on a precipitous cliff, facing the mystical Islets of Es Vedrá (supposedly the third most magnetic place on earth!) and its little sister Es Vedranell.
+Restaurante Es Boldado is situated on a precipitous cliff, facing the mystical Islets of Es Vedrá (supposedly the third-most-magnetic place on earth!) and its little sister, Es Vedranell.

 We had to eat this on a visit with our friend Jonathon Lipsin.
 To start, ensalada de anchoas y tomates (anchovy and tomato salad)